We know not all seats are the same, so we put together a comprehensive guide of how to achieve business-class comfort an economy price.

 By Annabel Fuller

-Even towards the back of plane not all seats are equal.
+Even towards the back of the plane, not all seats are equal.
 There are exit row seats, bulkheads seats and even seats that have no seat in front of them.
 During the GFC airlines began to monetise these meek luxuries making them all yours, for an unjustifiable fee.
-Suppose you don’t want to pay but enjoy the indulgence of blood freely flowing to your feet, there are still a few ways to achieve business class comfort an economy price.
+Suppose you don’t want to pay but enjoy the indulgence of blood freely flowing to your feet, there are still a few ways to achieve business-class comfort an economy price.

 The Silent Flyer

-Additional leg room or wide seats is the bulkhead conundrum.
+Additional legroom or wide seats is the bulkhead conundrum.
 The bulkhead is perfect for minimalists as there is no seat or seatback pocket in front all carry-ons must be stowed in the overhead locker for take-off and landing.
 However, no seat in front means no pesky passengers reclining into your tiny oasis.
 The bulkhead often means pull-out video screen and armrest, tray tables that slightly reduce the seat width.
-But where the bulkhead shines is the few extra centermeters of leg room along with the large wall separating you and the 1%; where to the distaste of the flight crew you can slough down into your seat and angle your lanky legs against the bulkhead.
+But where the bulkhead shines is the few extra centimetres of legroom along with the large wall separating you and the 1%; where to the distaste of the flight crew you can slough down into your seat and angle your lanky legs against the bulkhead.

 The Diazepam junkie

 As far forward as possible is recommended as the ride is not only smoother and quieter it is closer to re-assuring airline staff.
 Window or aisle is a personal preference, for some the aisle’s proximity to exits is reassuring.

 As a wallflower myself the back third of the economy cabin, window seat, is my top pick.
 The insurance of overhead luggage space and the possibility of a seat between my neighbour and I far outweigh the perks of the other seats.
 I use noise-cancelling earphones to dull the engine to a whisper and as a confident flyer find the gentle motion somewhat comforting.